discourse/discourse-developer-docs/docs/03-code-internals/14-modifyclass.md

 ## When to use `modifyClass`

-`modifyClass` should be a last resort, when your customization cannot be made via Discourse's more stable customization APIs (e.g. plugin-api methods, plugin outets, transformers).
+`modifyClass` should be a last resort, when your customization cannot be made via Discourse's more stable customization APIs (e.g. plugin-api methods, plugin outlets, transformers).

 Core's code can change at any time.
 And therefore, customizations made via `modifyClass` could break at any time.
 When using this API, you should ensure that you have controls in place to catch those issues before they reach a production site.
 For example, you could add automated tests to the theme/plugin, or you could use a staging site to test incoming Discourse updates against your theme/plugin.